domenkozar/almir/docs/source/userguide.rst

 Configuring Nginx as frontend
 *****************************

+It is wise to use frontend HTTP server and proxy HTTP requests to python web server.
+Following is an example for nginx, you could also use apapache2 or lighthttpd.

-You would normally put this in /etc/nginx/sites-enabled/
+You would normally put this in /etc/nginx/sites-enabled/almir.mywebsite.com.conf

 .. code-block:: nginx